dapr/docs/daprdocs/content/en/developing-applications/middleware/supported-middleware/middleware-opa.md

   query map[string][]string
   // The request headers
   // NOTE: By default, no headers are included.
 You must specify what headers
-  // you want to recieve via `spec.metadata.includedHeaders` (see above) headers map[string]string
+  // you want to receive via `spec.metadata.includedHeaders` (see above) headers map[string]string
   // The request scheme (e.g. http, https) scheme string